backstage/backstage/packages/catalog-model/api-report.md

 export { ApiEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "apiEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const apiEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "CommonValidatorFunctions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class CommonValidatorFunctions {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isJsonSafe(value: unknown): boolean;
+    static isJsonSafe(value: unknown): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool static isValidDnsLabel(value: unknown): boolean;
+    static isValidDnsLabel(value: unknown): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool static isValidDnsSubdomain(value: unknown): boolean;
+    static isValidDnsSubdomain(value: unknown): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isValidPrefixAndOrSuffix(value: unknown, separator: string, isValidPrefix: (value: string) => boolean, isValidSuffix: (value: string) => boolean): boolean;
+    static isValidPrefixAndOrSuffix(value: unknown, separator: string, isValidPrefix: (value: string) => boolean, isValidSuffix: (value: string) => boolean): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isValidString(value: unknown): boolean;
+    static isValidString(value: unknown): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isValidUrl(value: unknown): boolean;
+    static isValidUrl(value: unknown): boolean;
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-forgotten-export) The symbol "EntityRefContext" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "compareEntityToRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function compareEntityToRef(entity: Entity, ref: EntityRef | EntityName, context?: EntityRefContext): boolean;

-// Warning: (ae-missing-release-tag) "ComponentEntityV1alpha1" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface ComponentEntityV1alpha1 extends Entity {
-    // Warning: (ae-forgotten-export) The symbol "API_VERSION" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     apiVersion: typeof API_VERSION_2[number];
-    // Warning: (ae-forgotten-export) The symbol "KIND" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     kind: typeof KIND_2;
     // (undocumented)